Using C++

 3. Combine C and C++ modules

 A C/C++ project selects the compiler based on the file extension.
-For *.c will use the C compiler and for *.cpp the C++ compiler.
+For *.c the C compiler will be used and for *.cpp the C++ compiler.
 The same project can combine modules in both languages if we consider the following.

-No problem if function declarations in the C header are between the macros: __EXTERN_C
+There is no problem if the C header function declarations are between the macros: __EXTERN_C

 and __END_C